Remote Processing

 Docker Compose (Recommended)

-The easiest way to use haiku.rag with docling-serve is using the slim Docker image with docker-compose.
-See examples/docker/docker-compose.yml for a complete setup that includes both services.
+The slim Docker image with docker-compose is the recommended setup.
+See examples/docker/docker-compose.yml for a complete configuration that includes both services.

 Running docling-serve Manually